ricardozanini/tenkichannel/README.md

 #### Main Pre-reqs

 1. You need to create a free account on [openweathermap](https://openweathermap.org/api), login and copy the API Key to use on the demo deployment;
+2. You also need an Yahoo Developer account for the [Yahoo Weather API](https://developer.yahoo.com/weather/documentation.html);
-2. oc client available (in case you want to deploy on [Openshift](https://docs.openshift.com/container-platform/4.1/welcome/index.html));
+3. oc client available (in case you want to deploy on [Openshift](https://docs.openshift.com/container-platform/4.1/welcome/index.html));

 #### Open Weather API